Where does ReThrive get their strings?

 We cannot guarantee that plated materials will not tarnish.
 This is why we aim to use the least amount of plated materials as possible.
 Tarnishing does depend on how acidic your skin is.
 Please note that ReThrive Jewelry cannot determine how your skin will respond to guitar strings nor how the guitar strings will react to your skin.
 We do recommend storing jewelry, with plated materials, in a air tight storage baggie with anti-tarnish strips.
 We do not provide the strips for you!
 You can purchase these online.
 Silver strings are about 90% stainless with small amounts of nickel.
 Some are all stainless.
 Silver strings generally do not tarnish, however, when exposed to constant contact with salt water, all stainless can corrode.
 The gold strings are made of bronze and they deepen color with age.
 We personally like the color of aged bronze.
 The rose gold colored strings are made of phosphorus bronze, which is a combination of bronze and copper.
-These strings respond much like copper and they will tarnish or patina much more quickly.
+These strings respond much like copper and they will patina much more quickly.
 The major factor impacting this is your skin chemistry and or how hot and sweaty you may be while wearing the jewelry.
 ReThrive is not responsible for how your skin may or may not react to phosphorus bronze strings.

 How do I clean my jewelry?